Onboard the Cutty Sark in Greenwich – Tales from the Sea

 She’s a clipper, but what is a clipper exactly?

 The clipper is a type of early sailing ship that was first used in the United States after the War of 1812.
-The term “clipper” was derived from the word “clip” which means to move swiftly, and was then assigned to any fast sailing ship.
+The term “clipper” derives from the word “clip”, meaning to move swiftly.
+As time wore on, the word simply applied to any fast sailing ship.
 Clippers were basically merchant vessels famous for their speed.

 A ship that could sail 150 miles per day was considered a good ship for transportation at that time.
 Impressively, the Cutty Sark’s fastest recorded distance in 24 hours was 418 miles.
 This made her the fastest clipper in the world during her time at sea.